 Inflation, like everything else, drives up the cost of building new rental properties.
-We believe this only deepens Mainstreet's leading position in the rental market, given that we have built our portfolio through the acquisition of existing properties at prices well below replacement cost (or, the cost of developing new rental properties).
-That market dynamic is central to the value-added proposition Mainstreet offers.
+We believe this only deepens Mainstreet's leading position in the rental market, given that we have built our portfolio through the acquisition of existing properties at prices well below replacement cost.
+That market dynamic is central to the value-add proposition that Mainstreet offers.